Mario Duplantier: Early life

 Mario Duplantier was born in Bayonne, France on 19 June 1981.
 He grew up in Ondres, southwest coast of France, near the Basque country.
 He was raised there in a family where arts played a significant role in creativity.
 His mother, Patricia (née Rosa; 6 October 1950 – 5 July 2015), an American with Azorean roots, was born in Wisconsin and grew up in Los Angeles.
 His father, Dominique Duplantier, is a French painter and architectural drafter.
-Patricia, a student in the United States, was 23 years old when she met "and fell in love" with Dominique Duplantier during travel in Europe in the early 70s.
+Patricia, a student in the US, was 23 years old when she met "and fell in love" with Dominique during a trip to Europe in the early 70s.
 The couple married and settled in Ondres.

-Difficult to access, the old family house with his father's adjacent workshop stood isolated in the Landes forest.
+Difficult to access, the old family house, which includes his father's adjacent workshop, stands isolated in the Landes forest.
 His father devoted his life to painting, charged with surrealism.
-He worked for the mayors of cities in southwest France, drawing landscapes, street plans, traditional habitats while focusing on architectural details.
+He worked for the mayors of cities in southwest France, drawing landscapes, street plans, and traditional habitats while focusing on architectural details.
 His father has published books and made art exhibitions in France.
 Duplantier has a brother, Joe, and a sister, fine-art photographer Gabrielle.
 His mother described him as an "expansive, funny, lovable, carefree and open child", adding that "he was popular".
 In his childhood, he spent the most time in his father's workshop and in the one of his sister, who started photography at the age of seventeen.
 Duplantier suffered from multiple otitis and ear infections at a very young age after swimming in polluted water, which led to surgical procedures; these events had awakened an ecological consciousness in the two brothers.
 He was free to choose a musical career, but his parents nonetheless encouraged him to obtain his diploma.
 As a result, he graduated with a French Baccalauréat in literature (L); he later stated, "we had fulfilled the contract, we could do what we wanted".